nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 Nabto Edge needs to know about the underlying platform it is running on.
 The way to "inform" Nabto Edge about this platform is to implement a list of functions and supply Nabto Edge with these functions.
-The list consists of a list of functions defined in .h files and function pointers that are supplied to Nabto Edge via setup of structs.
+The functions are defined in .h files, function pointers are supplied to Nabto Edge via setup of structs.

 Details on these structs can be found in `src/platform/interface/`.
-The integration interface consist of three types.
-First type (nabto_device_platform.h which is not in the drawing) which is a list of functions that are only used to bootstrap and teardown the integraton interfaces.
-Another type (log and threads) which are a list of functions linked into the target that the Nabto platform uses at runtime.
-The last type is a type of functions and possible user data setup via structs and initialized and teardown by the first mentioned functions and used by the platform at runtime to interact with the underlying operating system (or/and hardware).
+The integration interface consists of three types:

+1. `api/nabto_device_platform.h` (not shown in the drawing): used to bootstrap and teardown the integraton interfaces.
+2. `api/nabto_device_threads.h` and `api/nabto_device_logging.h`: Log and threads functions which are a list of functions linked into the target that the Nabto platform uses at runtime.
+3. `api/nabto_device_integration.h`: Functions setup via structs used by the platform at runtime to interact with the underlying operating system (or/and hardware).
+The setup/teardown functions mentioned above controls the lifecycle.

 For Nabto to run on a specific target it needs to know about: